open-mmlab/Amphion/egs/metrics/README.md

   ```

-3. The script above is designed to modify the tokenizer paths in the `/home/pai/envs/amphion/lib/python3.9/site-packages/laion_clap/training/data.py` file located within your `amphion` environment.
-If your environment is named differently, please modify the path in the `PYTHON_SCRIPT` variable accordingly.
+3. The script provided is intended to adjust the tokenizer paths in the `data.py` file, found under `/lib/python3.9/site-packages/laion_clap/training/`, within your specific environment.
+For those utilizing conda, you can determine your environment path by running `conda info --envs`.
+Then, substitute `[YOUR ENV PATH]` in the script with this path.
+If your environment is configured differently, you'll need to update the `PYTHON_SCRIPT` variable to correctly point to the `data.py` file.
 4. Run the script.
 If it executes successfully, the tokenizer paths will be updated, allowing them to be loaded locally.